Surgical Technology - Associate in Applied Science (AAS) (3646)

 - Take the Certified Surgical Technology exam administered by the NBSTSA

-In addition, our students take the National Board for Surgical Technology and Surgical Assisting (NBSTSA) National Examination for the Certified Surgical Technologist prior to graduation.
+In addition, our students are eligible to take the National Board for Surgical Technology and Surgical Assisting (NBSTSA) National Examination for the Certified Surgical Technologist prior to graduation.
 It is a graduation requirement to take the exam.
 We are proud to say that we have had a 100-percent pass rate on the exam for the last five years.
+In order to get a job in the state of Pennsylvania, you must pass the NBSTSA certification.

 Our Surgical Technology Program is selective, which means there are entrance requirements that go beyond the requirements for your standard application.
 We encourage you to visit the health careers section of our website or email us for more information about these entrance requirements.